ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 I've written about this [previously](/notes/tech-interviews.html): I really don't know why Computer Science Fundamentals are such a big focus in our industry.
-The reality of interviewing is that they are the most common denominator across companies, roles and level of experience.
+The reality of interviewing is that they are the most common denominator across companies, roles, and level of experience.
 Love it or hate it, studying CS fundamentals is the most efficient thing you can do if you are prepping for technical interviews because a) it's probably been a while since you've done anything with binary trees or linked lists and b) these